The Basics of Medicare and Spouse Coverage

 What is Medicare?

-Medicare is a federal government health insurance program that provides health insurance for those age 65 and older, younger Americans with disabilities, or those with ESRD (end-stage renal disease or permanent kidney failure).
+Medicare is a federal government health insurance program that provides health coverage for those age 65 and older, younger Americans with disabilities, or those with ESRD (end-stage renal disease or permanent kidney failure).

 Medicare works under various parts; each one created to cover specific healthcare services.
 These parts include:

-• Medicare Part A (hospital insurance): This covers inpatient care such as hospital stays, nursing care, nursing home or hospice care, and other home health care related services.
+Medicare Part A (hospital insurance): This covers inpatient care such as hospital stays, nursing care, nursing home or hospice care, and other home health care related services.

-• Medicare Part B (medical insurance): This covers outpatient care such as medically necessary doctor’s appointments, durable medical equipment (DME), preventive care services, mental health services, and more.
+Medicare Part B (medical insurance): This covers outpatient care such as medically necessary doctor’s appointments, durable medical equipment (DME), preventive care services, mental health services, and more.

 Medicare beneficiaries also have the option to enroll in a Medicare Advantage Plan, known as a Medicare Part C plan or an MA plan.
 Medicare Advantage plans often include prescription drug coverage, as well as other benefits such as hearing, dental, and vision.
-Those interested in what extra benefits are offered via MA plans should contact their insurance company directly to confirm
+Those interested in what extra benefits are offered via MA plans should contact their insurance company directly to confirm since these plans are offered from private insurers.
+Each MA plan also comes with a set list of health care providers and clinics that are deemed “in-network” so it’s important to check with your current coverage providers and clinics before switching to ensure you can stick with the same doctors and locations.

-How Does Medicare Eligibility Work?
+How Does Medicare Enrollment & Eligibility Work?

 To understand Medicare and spouse coverage, it is first important to understand how an individual is eligible for Medicare in general.

-Adults age 65 and older are eligible to enroll in Medicare, as well as younger people with certain disabilities or ESRD.
+Adults age 65 and older are eligible to enroll in Medicare.
 From there, these enrollees can either be eligible for premium-free coverage or paid coverage for Medicare Part A. Americans who are 65 and older, have worked at least ten years, and paid Medicare taxes are entitled to Medicare Part A premium-free.
 American citizens 65 and older whose work history does not match the aforementioned qualifications can still enroll in Medicare Part A but must pay for coverage.
+Medicare beneficiaries are also able to enroll in Part B, but this requires one to pay a monthly premium.
+This amount will be based on an individual’s income.
+Once an individual is eligible for Medicare, they must enroll during their initial enrollment period (IEP) in order to avoid potential late enrollment penalties.

 Note: Learn more about Medicare eligibility at this resource.
+To sign up for Medicare, visit this source.

 Medicare Coverage and Social Security Benefits